I photographed this beautiful morning brunch wedding at the Denver Botanic Gardens’ York Street location in early August!

 Congratulations to Kaylee & Daniel!!!!!!!!!

-While I don’t do it often, photographing weddings is a huge honor because you’re stepping into a couples’ close circle of family and friends.
+While I don’t do it often (the last one was in June 2019 #covid), photographing weddings is a huge honor because you’re stepping into a couples’ close circle of family and friends.
 After all the weddings I’ve been part of, either as a guest, wedding party member, coordinator, or photographer, I go home feeling so grateful to have been brought into the fold of another person’s life.
 I always tell my friends how much I freaking love weddings because there is so much joy to go around, and the way that families and friends love on each other is amazing.
 After a few canceled/postponed events this year, I’m so excited for a 2021 full of celebrating my friends at their weddings!!!